MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

 ---
 title: Use Guest Authentication with Multiple Authentication Modes Enabled
-description: The sample in this topic illustrates how to seamlessly display an embedded dossier using Guest authentication when multiple authentication modes are enabled.
+description: The example in this topic illustrates how to seamlessly display an embedded dossier using Guest authentication when multiple authentication modes are enabled.
 ---

-The JavaScript Embedding SDK allows you to quickly integrate dossiers into a web application in a responsive manner.
-The code required for the dossier to be displayed without requesting credentials depends on the how authentication is configured for the environment where the embedded dossier is hosted.
-The sample in this topic illustrates how to seamlessly display an embedded dossier using Guest authentication when multiple authentication modes are enabled.
+The example in this topic illustrates how to seamlessly display an embedded dossier using Guest authentication when multiple authentication modes are enabled.

-**Set up Library Server**:
+## Set up Library Server

 Enable Guest and other authentications in MicroStrategy Library Admin.

 ![MSTR Library Admin Guest Auth](../images/MstrLibraryAdmin_GuestAuth.png)

-**Configure the sample**:
+## Configure the example

 1. A live example can be seen on [GitHub](https://microstrategy.github.io/embedding-sdk-samples/feature_showcase/1_2_Guest_With_MultiAuth.html).
 Also check out [other examples](https://microstrategy.github.io/embedding-sdk-samples/).